However, I said it in my book. And I'll repeat it again here - if I had to choose only one form of exercise, it would be stretching.

 With stretching, it's like the body fights flexibility gains for the first few weeks.
 Then, between weeks four and six, the body stops resisting and agrees to increase flexibility.

 So, if you've tried stretching before and didn't see results, hang in there.
 Stretching provides many wonderful benefits, even for the "naturally tight" like me.
+Thanks for reading.

 National Library of Medicine links to research studies in newsletter: